 Students should be prepared to cover costs of fieldwork and other travel, for example conference attendance.
-They may apply for departmental travel grants of £500 each, and smaller grants for attendance at conferences and for other research purposes, including language training.
+They may apply for departmental travel grants of £700 each, and smaller grants for attendance at conferences and for other research purposes.
 There is also some hardship funding available for students who find themselves in circumstances unforeseen at the start of their course.
 For research students who have successfully confirmed status (near the end of their course) and have exhausted other funding, the department provides each year, on the basis of need, a few bursaries of at least £1,000.
 Further information on funding available in the Department can be found in the Course Handbook (available on the Department website).

 What formal graduate skills training will be provided?

 You will have the opportunity to attend a variety of skills training sessions offered by the Department and the Division as appropriate to different stages of your graduate career, as well as training geared to your specific research needs which will be identified through a system of Skills Review and Training Needs Analysis agreed in consultation with your supervisor.

 What opportunities will be available for developing and practising teaching skills (for second and third year graduates)?